apache/zeppelin/docs/install/install.md

   Unpack and follow [install additional interpreters](../manual/interpreterinstallation.html) to install interpreters.
 If you're unsure, just run `./bin/install-interpreter.sh --all` and install all interpreters.

+### Additional Installation Requirements ###

+On Windows the Zeppelin Spark interpreter may require the additional installation of the Microsoft Visual C++ Runtime (specifically mvscr100.dll).
+You may download the corresponding runtime from https://www.microsoft.com/en-US/download/details.aspx?id=14632 (x64) or https://www.microsoft.com/en-US/download/details.aspx?id=5555 (x86).

 ## Starting Apache Zeppelin

 #### Starting Apache Zeppelin from the Command Line